The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Save time and money by insuring multiple vehicles on one policy.

 If you have multiple cars and drivers on your policy, you can probably understand how complicated it is to save on auto insurance.
-While most insurance companies allow you to insure only 4 vehicles and 4 drivers on one insurance policy, there are still a lot of logistical and financial issues to sort out to ensure everyone is properly covered.
+While most insurance companies allow you to insure up to four vehicles and four drivers on one insurance policy, there are logistical and financial issues to sort out to ensure every driver is properly covered.
 Let’s explore some ways to save and navigate your policy when you have multiple vehicles.

 In our best efforts to answer this question, we created a user profile (outlined here) with two drivers and two vehicles and surveyed some of the top car insurance companies.
 Here are the results.

 As you can see, Geico and Progressive are the cheapest car insurance companies for our user profile.
+GEICO costs $424 less than the group average — about $108 per month.
+Progressive, the second cheapest will cost you $746 for a 6-month policy or about $124 per month.
 You should consider, however, that this reflects our user profile and it might not reflect yours.
 Consider our data and model as a starting point for researching the right auto insurance policy.
 You might want to consider beginning (but certainly not ending) your search for auto insurance with Geico and Progressive.

 Consider you have two vehicles; one is a 2015 Honda Accord.
 It’s a pretty standard vehicle, nothing particularly flashy but gets you from A to B. But your second vehicle is a classic car, your pride and joy.
 Because of the nature of classic vehicles, they need a little extra attention in terms of auto insurance.